RobinHankin/schwarzschild/inst/JOSE/paper.md

-University of Technology; and secondly to support the _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which as of October 2020 has over 150000 views and 1200 subscribers.
+University of Technology; and secondly to support the _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which, as of October 2020 has over 150000 views and 1200 subscribers.

 # Functionality and usage